hyjcatty/flower/readme.txt

 Keep your internet link fluent, or you can use the set the npm mirror in your country.
 1) Prepare the environment for node_modules, command: npm install --save-dev
+2) for debug the code, use command: npm run start then open the browser and go to webside: http://127.0.0.1:8080/webpack-dev-server/ u can get the debug version of code
 2) build the source, command:
 npm run build
-3) copy the useful resource to the deliver folder, command: gulp

-U can get the output in fold /dist.
+Note: this version will include the source-map.

 Directory structure:
 ----+-build         // save the js & resource file after they are built